livz/livz.github.io/_posts/2017-06-29-exploring-prefetch-part-1.md

 [The Prefetch file](http://www.forensicswiki.org/wiki/Windows_Prefetch_File_Format) format has been studied extensively.
 There is a lot of research on this subject already, so I won’t reinvent any wheels here.
-Knowing that among the artefacts listed in the prefetch files are libraries loaded by our applications, I wanted to understand how the process of recording these libraries works in different scenarios, and how it can be tricked.
+Knowing that among the artefacts listed in the prefetch files are libraries loaded by our applications, I wanted to understand how the process of logging these libraries works in different scenarios, and how it can be tricked.
 Could  I still load my library without Prefetch knowing?

 Feel free to skip the background information, which is mostly for me to have things clear in my mind before starting to work.
 If you’re not familiar with the topic, I strongly encourage you to go start with [Forensic Magazine](https://www.forensicmag.com/)